ckamps/2232-defiance/content/overview.md

 ### Optional Accessory Structure

-Take advantage of already approved county variance to build your own detached accessory structure/garage on the property.
+Take advantage of already approved county variance to build your own detached accessory structure on the property.
 For example, if you'd like to build a dettached garage or pole barn to augment the existing garage.

 ## Siding and Trim